 Diagnostic Imaging

-The Orthopedic Foundation for Animals (OFA) and the Canine Eye Registration Foundation (CERF) are two organizations that breeders can register their dogs’ annual ophthalmic breeding exams.
+The Orthopedic Foundation for Animals (OFA) is an organization that breeders can register their dogs' annual ophthalmic breeding exams.
 Owners and breeders can have a breeding eye exam perform by a boarded veterinary ophthalmologist (DACVO).
-These examination findings can then be presented to the one of these organizations and in turn a registration number will be issue for that dog.
+These examination findings can then be presented to the organization and in turn a registration number will be issue for that dog.
 This number can then be used to show potential buyers, breeders and researchers that this dog was free of heritable ocular disease.
-This certification is good for one year and the information from these exams is compiled to give ophthalmologists, researchers and breed clubs statistical data on the prevalence of specific ocular disease in a breed.
+This certification is good for one year and the information from this exam is compiled to give ophthalmologists, researchers and breed clubs statistical data on the prevalence of specific ocular disease in a breed.
 The purpose of the breeding eye exam is to help breeders limit the number of dogs bred with heritable ocular conditions.
 The American College of Veterinary Ophthalmologists currently supports the OFA for breeding eye exams.
-For additional information about OFA, please visit www.offa.org.
-For further information about CERF, please see www.vmdb.org.
+For additional information about OFA, please visit www.ofa.org.

-An OFA or CERF examination can be arranged for your pet through our hospital.
+An OFA examination can be arranged for your pet through our hospital.

 PennHIP Evaluations